Planning

 • Your hunting licence or the equivalent administrative document, granted in your home country.

-• A temporary French license for the period you are using the gun and its civil liability insurance form
+• A temporary French license for the period you are using the gun

 Please note that we don’t take any responsibility for obtaining or advising on the correct documents for transporting or using sporting arms in France outside the period of the hunters stay at Chateau de Villette.